NikolaiRadke/Noko/mp3/ENGLISH.md

-# How to translate the German NOKO Voice Set into English or any other language
+# How to translate the German NOKO voice set into English or any other language
 ##WARNING: Spoiler!

 1. Click on the Link.